Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines: Abstract

 \section{Abstract}

-Reward machines (RMs) inform reinforcement learning agents about the reward structure of the environment.
-This is particularly advantageous for complex non-Markovian tasks because agents with access to RMs can learn more efficiently from fewer samples.
-However, learning with RMs is ill-suited for long-horizon problems in which a set of subtasks can be executed in any order.
+Reward machines (RMs) inform reinforcement learning agents about the reward structure of the environment, enabling support for non-Markovian tasks and improving sample efficiency.
+However, learning with RMs is ill-suited for long-horizon problems where subtasks can be completed in any order.
 In such cases, the amount of information to learn increases exponentially with the number of unordered subtasks.
-In this work, we address this limitation by introducing three generalisations of RMs: ($1$) \emph{Numeric} RMs allow users to express complex tasks in a compact form. ($2$) In \emph{Agenda} RMs, states are associated with an agenda that tracks the remaining subtasks to complete. ($3$) \emph{Coupled} RMs have coupled states associated with each subtask in the agenda.
-Furthermore, we introduce a new compositional learning algorithm that leverages coupled RMs: $Q$-learning with coupled RMs (CoRM).
-Our experiments show that CoRM scales better than state-of-the-art RM algorithms for long-horizon problems with unordered subtasks.
+We address this issue by introducing three generalisations of RMs: (1) \emph{Numeric} RMs allow users to express complex tasks in a compact form.
+(2) In \emph{agenda} RMs, states are associated with an agenda that tracks the remaining subtasks to complete.
+(3) \emph{Coupled} RMs have coupled states associated with each subtask in the agenda.
+In addition, we introduce QCoRM, a new task-decomposition $Q$-learning-based algorithm that leverages coupled RMs and preserves global optimality guarantees in tabular settings.
+Our experiments across four domains---featuring both discrete and continuous action and state spaces---demonstrate that QCoRM scales better than baseline algorithms for long-horizon problems with unordered subtasks.